A similar situation I found was that the diameter of the cylinder cover did not match

 Forming the Cylinder Lagging

-This operation needs to be done with care as if unsatisfactory when formed it will
+This operation needs to be done with care as if faulty when formed it will not be

-not be easy to make any changes to improve the situation.
-A major requirement of
+easy to make any changes to improve the situation.
+A major requirement is to avoid

-this stage is to avoid the edges of the lagging from showing as whilst the face
+the edges of the lagging from showing, as whilst the face is black anodised, the

 First, freely assemble the cylinder covers to both ends of the cylinder and check